Support and resistance: what is it and how to identify it

 What is support and resistance?

 The more often a price hits either level, the more reliable that level is likely to be in predicting future price movements.
 It often happens that both levels become psychological barriers for traders, as they tend to buy or sell once a level is reached.
-This only strengthens the result.
+This only strengthens the levels.

 How to identify support and resistance level